 Just as the natural world goes through death and regeneration in the changing of the seasons, we must endure death to truly experience the fullness of life.

 It’s part of the redemption process – it’s the gospel story.
 It’s our story.
 A fresh start.
 Spiritual maturity.
 A second chance.
 Call it what you will – but it isn’t clean and it doesn’t happen overnight.
 It can be, in fact, quite dark and very scary.
 Death, by its very nature, is painful and leaves its marks – its scars.
 The deeper death dives into our beings, the more it hurts and feels like, well… death.

 And this is the crazy part: to find the life we are meant to live, we have to choose to die.

-And this is the crazy part: we have to choose to die.
-We have to accept the fact that 1) we can’t control what happens to us in this life, and 2) that there is a better, fuller life inside of us, waiting to be born.
-But it’s really, really tough to let go and give up control completely.
+We must accept the facts that 1) we can’t control what happens to us in this life, and 2) that there is a better, fuller life somewhere inside of us, waiting to be born.
+But it’s really, really tough to let go and completely give up control.
 Historically speaking, we humans have put a pretty high premium on gaining and maintaining control and power.

 I should know.

 Over the past several months, I’ve experienced death and resurrection firsthand, and it’s been by far the most challenging season of my life (refer to some of my prior posts for examples).
 In the midst of the greatest pain I’ve ever known, with nearly lifeless breath I called out to God to hold me, fix me, mold me, and to use me.
 I’ve never been so, at once, hopeful and terrified for the future.
 I guess that’s faith.